Vyral/base-template/_posts/2018-10-22-winter-and-taxes-reasons-why-you-should-consider-making-florida-your-home.md

 You might already have been thinking about moving south to the warmth and beauty of the Florida coast, but even so, there are several reasons why almost 7 million other people are expected to move down to Florida over the next three years:

 **1. Winter in Florida?
 We love it!** We traded in our snow boots for flip-flops and the snow itself for white sand.
-We still get white Christmases&#151;they’re just on the beach!<br>
+We still have a white Christmas&#151;they’re just on the beach!<br>

 **2. We are one of the top places for commutes.** The typical person spends on average 23 minutes in a car in our area.
 How much time are you spending either in a car, train, cab, or walking?
 I bet it’s more than that!<br>